I Love My Lawnmower

 If you have a larger lawn area which would normally take longer then 30 minutes to mow, then you'll need to consider a larger mower.

 Ryobi battery powered mowers go from the 18V up to the 40V Brushless mowers.
 These are a little more expensive but are more efficient with longer running time, as well as matching the performance of a fuel level mower without the fumes or the need to service.
 The 40V Ryobi mower with a 6.0Ah battery is designed for medium to large yards approximately 3.5 tennis courts in size.

 Other mowers in the Ryobi range have their own advantages to suit different mowing environments.
 There's even Ride-On mowers.

-If you have an especially large lawn that you don't mow that often, then you may have to stick with the tradional fuel-powered mower as these are the most efficient for this situation.
+If you have an especially large lawn that you don't mow too often, then you may have to stick with the traditional fuel-powered mower as these are the most efficient for this situation.
 These have better torque (grunt power) so they can also tackle thicker, longer grass.

 Other that the obvious no fuel, no fumes aspect of this mower, there's a few things to really like about it.

-How easy it is to start - It's crazy easy.
-It has two light grey levers on each side of the handle.
-As long as you're squeezing one of these all the time, the mower operates.
+It's crazy easy to start.
+There are two light grey levers on each side of the handle.
+As long as you're squeezing one of these, the mower operates.
 While holding one of the levers in, you push the start button and this mower quietly hums into life.
 No yanking on rip-cords.

 How easy it is to stop, and then re-start - To turn it off, you just let go of one of the levers.
 I do this when I have to move something.
 To re-start, just squeeze the lever, and push the grey Start button.
 Off you go again.
 No fuss.

 Lightweight - Being super light comes into play when getting it out of its storage spot as well as manoeuvring around the garden in general.
 I'm only 5'1" tall, and it's no effort at all.